radicalbit/rbd-docs/ambari/security/spnego.rst

 =========================================

 By default, access to the HTTP-based services and UI’s for the cluster are not configured to require authentication.
-Kerberos authentication can be configured for the Web UIs for HDFS and YARN.
+Kerberos authentication can be configured for the Web UI for HDFS.

 .. _ambari-configure-authenticated-http: